vlaaad/vlaaad.github.io/_posts/2021-01-02-reveal-repls-and-networking.md

 user=> (+ 1 2 3)
 6
 ```
 How about nesting REPLs to connect to this REPL server from another clojure REPL?
 There is no built-in way to do it, but the implementation of [REPL client](https://github.com/vlaaad/remote-repl) is less than 50 lines of code, thanks to the simplicity of REPL concept.
-Let's try it:
+Let's try it out:
 ```
 clj \
 -Sdeps '{:deps {vlaaad/remote-repl {:mvn/version "1.1"}}}'